 Victory at Sea

 Tags: Naval, Real-Time, Various Theatres, Strategy, Arcade, Moddable, WW2

 Victory at Sea is an excellent game for those who want a fast-paced experience of WW2 naval warfare across multiple theatres of operation.
 Simplified combat controls and real time management allows for the action to be quick and engaging.
 Nation variety spans the traditional naval powers of British, American, Japanese and German fleets to the lesser represented Dutch, Italian and French forces for custom battles.

 There is a lot of content for Victory at Sea due to free updates from the developers, coupled with a cheap purchase price.
 Along with modding tools that expand unit rosters (such as can be found here) and ship variety this is a great title for people looking to expand their naval libraries.
-What’s even better is the developers are taking experiences learned from this release and developing Victory at Sea 2.

 Silent Hunter 3